saramos/saramos.github.io/projects.md

 playing back either real-time or delayed breath noises.
 I built the software for the device using Python and Arduino, tested sensors, and helped design the device.
 Once the device was built, Xin ran a study testing emotional responses to using the device.
-I helped her design the survey, and helped consolidated the data once collected.
+I helped her design the survey, and helped consolidate the data once collected.

 ### cycles